Nath5/frogoracletradingdocs/docs/sr_ui.md

 ![image](_media/labels.png)

 If `'Include Analysis Length'` is enabled in the settings, each label will have a number inside parenthesis ex. ( 240 ).
 This number represents which analysis length was used to derive the level.
-Some stocks will tend to respect certain lengths more than others so having this on the label can help inform how much confidence you put into each specific level.
+Some stocks will tend to respect certain lengths more than others, so having this on the label can help inform how much confidence you put into each specific level.

 After the analysis period there is a section for sub-type.
 This is primarily used for the Pre-Market and Previous Day levels to let you know what specifically each level represents.